 Customize Your Event Study

-Let us have a look at the research from Gillet, Hübner, and Plunus (2010).
-Their study examined how financial companies’ stock prices were affected when they announced operational losses.
-The results showed that the announcement led to a significant decrease in stock prices and an increase in trading volume.
-The study also found that when the losses were due to internal fraud, the decrease in stock prices was even greater, indicating reputational damage.
-The impact was more significant when the losses were a larger proportion of the company’s net profit.
+As shown by Gillet, Hübner, and Plunus (2010), financial companies’ stock prices declined significantly when they announced operational losses, with average cumulative abnormal returns of approximately -1.5% over a [-1, +1] window.
+Their results showed that the announcement led to a significant decrease in stock prices and an increase in trading volume of roughly 20-40% above normal levels.
+The study also found that when losses were due to internal fraud, the decrease in stock prices was even greater (around -3% to -5%), indicating reputational damage.
+The impact was more significant when losses were a larger proportion of the company’s net profit.

 Before calculating the average abnormal return on each day t, the study made an adjustment to isolate the reputational effect of the loss.
-This was done by adding the return caused by the operational risk to the abnormal return at the time of the announcement (day 0), which was calculated as the operational loss divided by the market value of the company.
-This adjustment helped to separate the impact of the operational loss from the reputational damage, namely
+This was done by adding the return caused by the operational risk to the abnormal return at the time of the announcement (day 0), calculated as the operational loss divided by the market value of the company.
+This separates the impact of the operational loss from the reputational damage:

 library(EventStudy)